Free PDF: How to build your dream coaching business that frees you from the 9-5

 33. Marketing coaching

 If you’ve been part of starting a business or growing a business, you can become a marketing coach.
 A marketing coach helps businesses improve their marketing strategy and plan.
-Your niche can be small business or bigger businesses.
+Your niche can be startups, small business, or bigger businesses.

 34. Sales coaching